-The Dawson College Research Ethics Board is an autonomous body that is mandated by Dawson College’s Board of Governors to review the ethical acceptability of research involving humans and supports researchers to maintain the highest ethical conduct by ensuring that the ethical guidelines of the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans and the Dawson College Policy on the Ethical Conduct of Research Involving Humans are respected.
+The Research Ethics Board (REB) is an autonomous body mandated by Dawson College’s Board of Governors to review the ethical acceptability of research involving humans, when conducted by Dawson faculty, staff, students or approved external researchers.
+The REB supports researchers in maintaining the highest ethical conduct, by ensuring that the ethical guidelines of the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans TCPS 2 (2018) and the Dawson College Policy on the Ethical Conduct of Research Involving Humans are respected.

-Any questions regarding the ethics review process, submitting applications, the status of your application, review letters, submitting an application to the REB and requests for ethics advice can be directed to the REB Coordinator, Daniel Tesolin at firstname.lastname@example.org or at extension 1416.
+Questions regarding the ethics review process, submitting an application to the REB, the status of an application, review letters or requests for ethics advice can be directed to the REB Coordinator at email@example.com.